 Can you say these phrases?
 Giving credit to the other person will determine whether or not your relationship (any kind) will survive according to the research conducted by Dr. John Gottman.
 It is fascinating how hard it is to say these words and mean them.

-What we are practising with Suzy goes way beyond you are right; we are learning to trust each other’s instincts without a doubt.
+What we are practicing with Suzy goes way beyond you are right; we are learning to trust each other’s instincts without a doubt.
 For example: During the Europe hitchhiking a truck driver offered to take us about 80 km and Suzy said no. I did not understand why would she say no to a ride.
 It was raining, it was early in the morning, cold and she said no… What?
 Why?

 Then I convinced myself that she knows what she is doing and as I was hesitant to make a decision anyway, I let her take charge to find out why was it better for us to wait.
 2 minutes later we found a ride for over 350 km.
 I put the trust in her gut feeling and it was the right thing to do.